* U.S. crude inventories fell by 1.1 million barrels - API

 * Climbing U.S. production looms over the market

-* The U.S. shale revolution: http://tmsnrt.rs/2EtJgen (Updates with comment, refreshes prices, adds graphic)
+* The U.S. shale revolution: http://tmsnrt.rs/2EtJgen (Updates with comment, prices.
+Changes dateline from SINGAPORE)

-LONDON, Feb 7 (Reuters) - Oil prices were broadly steady on Wednesday, as the boost from a report showing a drop in U.S. crude inventories last week was offset by evidence of soaring U.S. output.
+LONDON, Feb 7 (Reuters) - Oil held mostly steady on Wednesday, as the boost from a report showing a drop in U.S. crude inventories last week was offset by evidence of soaring U.S. output.

 Global equities recovered modestly after their largest one-day fall in nearly two years on Monday, when volatility surged and investors ditched stocks and bonds.